Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Isentropic Model

 For the metallicity, we examine values in the range of $Z'_0=0.5-1$ at the solar radius, and $0.1-0.5$ at \rcgm.
 We set the upper limit at \rcgm~as $Z'=0.5$ to allow for a constant metallicity profile, for comparison with \FSMII.
 The length-scale increases from $r_Z\sim 30$~kpc for a large metallicity gradient, ranging between $Z=0.1$ and $1$, to $r_Z>250$~kpc for flat metallicity profiles, changing by $\lesssim 25\%$.
 For a metallicity profile that varies by a factor of $3-5$ between small radii~and~\rcgm, the length-scale is $r_Z \approx 50-100$~kpc.
 These scales are similar to the extent of galactic winds in numerical simulations \citep{Salem15,Fielding17a}, and we prefer them in our model.

-To summarize, the combination of \ncgm, \tcgm, \alpcgm~and~\vturb~allows us to calculate the values of the entropy parameters (Eq. \ref{eq:k1}-\ref{eq:k2}), numerically solve Equation \eqref{eq:hse2} and obtain the gas density profile, $\rho(r)$.
+To summarize, the combination of \ncgm, \tcgm, \alpcgm~and~\vturb~allows us to compute the entropy parameters (Eq. \ref{eq:k1}-\ref{eq:k2}), numerically solve Equation \eqref{eq:hse2} and obtain the gas density profile, $\rho(r)$.
 Then, using the EoS we get the individual and total pressure and temperature profiles, from the outer boundary to the inner radius at the solar circle, at $\rsun= 8.5$~kpc.
 This radius is the inner boundary in our model.
-In \FSMII~we estimated that the thermal pressure above the Galactic disk, \Psun, is between $\sim 1000$ and $3000$~K~\cmv~\citep{Wolfire03,Dedes10}.
-With the above observational constraints in mind we set the boundary conditions by fixing the temperature at the outer radius (\rcgm) and varying the density and non-thermal support there to set the pressure at \rsun.
+In \FSMII~we estimated that the thermal pressure above the Galactic disk, \Psun, is between $\sim 1000$ and $3000$~K~\cmv~\citep{Wolfire03,Dedes10}. \cite{Putman12rev} find pressures of $P/\kb \sim 500-1300$~K~\cmv~using observations of High Velocity Clouds (HVCs) at distances of $10-15$~kpc from the GC and $3-9$~kpc above the disk.
+With the above observational constraints in mind we set the boundary conditions by fixing the temperature at the outer radius (\rcgm) and varying the density and non-thermal support there to set the inner pressure, at \rsun.
 Then, the metallicities at \rsun~and \rcgm~determine the metallicity length-scale and the distribution of metals is given by Equation~\eqref{eq:zprofile}.